 I Got Rejected by Apple Music… So I Redesigned It by Jason Yuan

-Btw, Infinum Academy applications close in 5 days
+Btw, Infinum Academy applications are currently open

 Not only is it the perfect opportunity to show off your new portfolio, but completing the design course at Infinum Academy will launch you to the centre of designer action and open doors you didn't even know had handles.
+Apply asap!

 The playful blog post illustrations are the work of designer Nikola Heged.